Scarabaeus1033/NEXAH-CODEX/SYSTEM 1: 🔷 MATHEMATICA – Primes, Symbolics, Proof Structures/MANDELBROT_PLANET_FOLD/README.md

 - Planetary orbital field resonance
 - Visual sequences of field compression and blink transitions
 - Riemannian zeta logics in a multidimensional symbolic landscape
+- Möbius-tube projections and the observer axis
+- Q-lens folding and Arrokoth-Pluto-Chiron string pathways

 The narrative is inspired by the Mandelbrot Set's internal recursion, extending into field models of resonance, emergence, and spiral-layer logic.